A uniqueness theorem for asymptotically cylindrical shrinking Ricci solitons: The basic system

 \section{The basic system}

 Next we transform Theorem \ref{thm:mainp} into a problem that we can treat with Carleman inequalities.
-Following the method of \cite{KotschwarBackwardsUniqueness}, we will first define a simple ``PDE-ODE'' system whose components satisfy a coupled system of mixed parabolic and ordinary differential inequalities amenable to the application of the Carleman inequalities \eqref{eq:pdecarlemanbu} and \eqref{eq:odecarlemanbu} in Section \ref{sec:backwarduniqueness}.
-These estimates involve a weight which grows like $\exp(|z|^{2\delta}/\tau^{\delta})$ for $\tau$ near $0$.
-In order to even to be able to apply these estimates, we will need to first verify that the components of our system decay fast enough to be integrable against these weights.
-For this, as we discussed in the introduction, we will introduce a second, finer system later in Section \ref{sec:pdeode2}.
+Following the method used in \cite{KotschwarBackwardsUniqueness}, we will first define a simple prolonged ``PDE-ODE'' system whose components satisfy a coupled system of mixed parabolic and ordinary differential inequalities amenable to the application of inequalities \eqref{eq:pdecarlemanbu} and \eqref{eq:odecarlemanbu} in Section \ref{sec:backwarduniqueness}.